 Why is Customer Experience important?

 Lets take a look at how the rise of Uber has disrupted the Taxi industry.
-A taxi, 95% of the time will pick you up on time, drop you off in the right place and may well throw in some small talk along the way.
+A taxi will pick you up on time 95% of the time, drop you off in the right place, and may well throw in some small talk along the way.

-Map out all touch points & interactions – Next, it’s important to document every single kind of interaction your clients will have with you.
-Everything from the way your customers can contact you on your website, to how they receive and accept engagement letters, to how they pay for your services.
-Every single interaction should be mapped out and then fit into your perfect customer experience described above.
+Map out all touch points & interactions.
+Next, it’s important to document every single kind of interaction your clients will have with you; everything from the way your customers can contact you on your website, to how they receive and accept engagement letters, to how they pay for your services.
+Every single interaction should be mapped out, and then fit into the perfect customer experience you described above.

-Build your team around the customer experience – In my case, my firm is built around the notion of providing customers with an easy, pain-free experience.
-In order to deliver that, you need people that are not only customer facing and customer service oriented, but also ones that understand the pain that most business owners have in their finance function.
-If they can understand that, then everyone is aligned.
+Build your team around the customer experience.
+In my case, my firm is built around the notion of providing customers with an easy, pain-free experience.
+In order to deliver, I need team members that are not only customer-facing and customer service oriented, but also team members that understand the pain that most business owners have in their finance function.
+If they can understand that, everyone is aligned.